 Vana is located in the Northern Indian state of Uttarakhand, in the Himalayan foothills, where Hindus traditionally flock to worship on the banks of the Ganges, and where yoga fans –including the Beatles – have come to perfect their art.
-It’s a perfect spiritual spot, perched on a small plateau with the Sal forest to the west, the hills of Mussoorie to the north, and the small town of Dehradun to the east.
+It’s the perfect spiritual spot, perched on a small plateau with the Sal forest to the west, the hills of Mussoorie to the north, and the small town of Dehradun to the east.
 Its 35km drive from Jolly Grant Airport, which you can access from London daily via Delhi.

 - Go with an open heart and mind, this is the best advise we can give you.
 You will learn much about yourself, and the more you give of yourself, the more you will take back from Vana.

 - Travel light, you get super comfy organic kurta pyjamas daily, so that’s one thing less to worry about.